-Alex’s research has been published in premier Psychology, OB, and Management journals such as Psychological Bulletin, Journal of Applied Psychology, Organizational Behavior and Human Decision Processes, Personnel Psychology, Academy of Management Journal, and Journal of Management.
+Alex’s research has been published in premier Psychology, OB, and Management journals including Psychological Bulletin, Journal of Applied Psychology, Organizational Behavior and Human Decision Processes, Personnel Psychology, Academy of Management Journal, and Journal of Management.
 His research has generated over 10,000 citations.
 This includes one article, based on his dissertation on self-efficacy and work-related performance, that has received over 3,600 cites.

 Alex has served on the Editorial Boards of Journal of Applied Psychology, Academy of Management Journal, OBHDP, South African Journal of Human Resource Management, Organizational Dynamics, and the Advisory Council of Harvard Business Review.

 Alex received a Gaumnitz Distinguished Research Award in 2007 (UW-Madison), Mabel Chipman Excellence in Teaching in 2005 (UW-Madison) and Excellence in Teaching Award in 1998 (UC-Irvine).

 Early Work: Reinforcement Theory